Silver Rider Transit System:

 The Southern Nevada Transit Coalition believes that you deserve the best in transportation service.
 Quality service is Silver Rider’s top priority.
 This means Silver Rider Transit buses are reliable, safe, clean and comfortable.
 The bus operators are well-trained, well-informed, courteous, and each staff member is always polite and helpful.

 Silver Rider Transit offers a variety of transportation services.
-Depending on your location, you can utilize fixed route, express, dial-a-ride, or demand response services.
+Depending on your location, you can utilize fixed route, paratransit, or express routes.
 Silver Rider Transit will take you where you want to go, in a timely fashion.

-Currently, we provide transportation opportunities in thirteen communities in Southern Nevada: Mesquite, Laughlin, Sandy Valley, Goodsprings, Indian Springs, Logandale, Overton, Moapa Valley, Glendale, Searchlight, Cal-Nev-Ari, Palm Gardens and Boulder City.
+Currently, we provide transportation opportunities in nine communities in Southern Nevada: Mesquite, Laughlin, Sandy Valley, Goodsprings, Indian Springs, Searchlight, Cal-Nev-Ari, Palm Gardens and Boulder City.

 Getting On The Bus: Place your exact fare in the fare box next to the driver.
 Our drivers cannot make change.
-Take a seat immediately after entering, fasten your seat belt when possible, and stay seated at all times while the bus is moving.
+Take a seat immediately after entering, fasten your seat belt, and stay seated at all times while the bus is in motion.

 Getting Off the Bus: When the bus is approaching your destination, you may tell the driver that you wish to get off, or ring the chime on the larger buses.
 Please remain seated until the bus has stopped.
 After you exit, stand to the side of the road, or on the sidewalk until the bus has pulled away.
 For your own personal safety, it is recommended that you do not cross in front of the bus.